Oliver L. Parks Department of Aviation Science

 The mission of the Oliver L. Parks Department of Aviation Science is to actively engage in the fulfillment of Saint Louis University’s mission so that students are formed as global citizens who are intellectually, technically and ethically prepared to be responsible leaders in the aviation profession and their community.

 To support its instructional efforts, the Oliver L. Parks Department of Aviation Science maintains a varied fleet of aircraft, including Diamond DA-20, Piper Archer PA28-181 with Garmin G1000nxi, and Seminole PA44 aircraft for primary instrument training and commercial training.
-The Piper Seminole serves as a multi-engine trainer.
+The Piper Seminole serves as a multiengine trainer.
 Students also take advantage of a repertoire of Frasca Tru-Flite Advanced Aircraft Training Devices (AATDs – fixed simulators) for simulation training.
-In addition to those AATDs, in McDonnell Douglas Hall there is a state-of-the-art Canadair Regional Jet-700 simulator in which students take their capstone course, conducting flights as if operating a 70-seat airliner.
+In addition to those AATDs, in McDonnell Douglas Hall there is a state-of-the-art Boeing 737 simulator in which students take their capstone courses, conducting flights as if operating within the airline environment.
 This additional training prepares students for initial training at a regional airline.

-The Oliver L. Parks Department of Aviation Science offers a Bachelor of Science in Aeronautics degree program with concentrations in aviation management and flight science.
-Aviation management (AMGT) prepares the graduate to pursue a variety of careers as a non-flying aviation professional.
+The Oliver L. Parks Department of Aviation Science offers a Bachelor of Science in Aeronautics with concentrations in aviation management and flight science.
+Aviation management (AMGT) prepares the graduate to pursue a variety of careers as a nonflying aviation professional.
 Flight science (FSCI) is intended for those students who wish to pursue a career as a professional pilot.

-The Oliver L. Parks Department of Aviation Science offers a Master of Science and Doctor of Philosophy in Aviation.
-The Ph.D. program allows for a customized curriculum in which the student works with their advisory committee to identify a plan of study that compliments their scholarly and professional goals.
-Please see the graduate programs catalog for additional information regarding the M.S. and Ph.D. in aviation degrees.
+The Oliver L. Parks Department of Aviation Science offers a Master of Science in Aviation, Doctor of Philosophy in Aviation, and a Doctor of Aviation.
+These programs allow for a customized curriculum in which the student works with their advisory committee to identify a plan of study that complements their scholarly and professional goals.
+Please see the catalog entries for additional information regarding the M.S., Ph.D., and Av.D. degrees.

 The Center for Aviation Science “Flight Operations Manual (FOM)” outlines policies, procedures and other information pertaining to flight operations for the purpose of ensuring the highest level of safety, efficiency and effectiveness for flight activity.
 It is the responsibility of each student and employee to operate in accordance with the provisions of this document.
 Failure to abide by the policies and procedures contained in the Flight Operations Manual may result in disciplinary action including suspension/termination of flight privileges, a failing grade in a flight course and dismissal from the Flight Science concentration.